AljoschaMeyer/chainable-command/readme.md

 The three lifecycle functions have some properties bound to `this`:
 - `options`: The hash passed to the CommandInstance constructor as `options.instanceOptions`
+- `operands`: The object passed to the CommandInstance constructor as `options.operands`
 - `stdout(data, enc)`: Pushes data to `commandInstance.stdout` with the encoding `enc` by calling `stream.Readable.push(data, enc)`.
 - `stderr(data, enc)`: Pushes data to `commandInstance.stderr` with the encoding `enc` by calling `stream.Readable.push(data, enc)`.
 - `exit(code, message)`: Causes the CommandInstance to close its input stream, wait for all currently processed input to resolve and then exits by calling `cleanup` and emitting an `'exit'` event.
 The `'exit'` event contains `code` and `message` All calls to this after the first call are no-ops.